rotbau/tkg-multicloud-poc/README.md

 ## Working with TKG Workload clusters

-### Accessing TKG workload cluster with kubectl
+### Exporting TKG workload cluster credentials

-- Get credentials to workload cluster for the first time.
+1. Get credentials to workload cluster for the first time.
 You can either have the credentials merged into the default kubeconfig file in ~/.kube/config or have it exported to a separate file.

 **Merge credentials to existing ~/.kube/config**

 `tkg get credentials test-cluster`

 **Export credentials to separate kubeconfig file**

-    `tkg get credentials test-cluster --kubeconfig tkgkubeconfig`
+`tkg get credentials test-cluster --kubeconfig tkgkubeconfig`  Note: if you use this you will need to specify the kubeconfig file on all kubectl commands `kubecctl --kubeconfig tkgkubeconfig {command}`

+### Accessing TKG workload cluster using kubectl

+1. Set kubectl context to workload cluster
+`kubectl config set-context test-cluster`
+2. View nodes
+`kubectl get nodes`
+3. View namespaces
+`kubectl get ns`
+4. View Pods
+`kubectl get pods` or `kubectl get pods -A` or `kubectl get pods -n {namespace}`